wikipathways/pvjs/README.md

 The [README](https://github.com/wikipathways/pathvisiojs/tree/master/test/README.md) in this directory includes information on how to view diagrams during development and how to run tests.

-C. Send Us a Pull Request
+D. Send Us a Pull Request

 * Visually inspect each of the test pathways from the test page, comparing your version with the current version to ensure your code produces the correct visual result in terms of styling, etc.
 * Run the tests